jsheroes/website/src/pages/accessibility.md

 To give you an idea about the facilities we are preparing, kids will be able to play with Lego Duplo, Magna Tiles sets, and coloring books.

 So count on us for the infrastructure and openness, all you need is to convince your support system to join you.

+### Focus room

+Another dedicated space we have at the first floor of the hotel building is the focus room.
+This will be open at all times to all the attendees and can be used during the talks or during the breaks in case you need a moment of silence, you need to join a meeting or you need to focus on something else for a while.

+Please ask our volunteers to guide you to these rooms during the event.

 ## During the event